ORAL SQUAMOUS CELL CARCINOMA (FELINE)

 The longest survival times have been yielded by a combination of surgery and radiotherapy (14 months).
 The study reporting this rather long survival time only reviewed seven affected cats, a relatively small number upon which to draw generalizations.
 These cats, however, all required feeding tubes for a median of 15 days and had drooling issues and required regular cleaning (usually daily) on the chest and feet long term.

-Because not every oral squamous cell carcinoma is amenable to surgery, other modalities have been reviewed.
-In general, the squamous cell carcinoma does not respond well to chemotherapy and combinations of radiation and chemotherapy have not been encouraging.
-One study, though, showed promising results: a group of 11 cats with oral squamous cell carcinoma treated with a combination of radiation and the chemotherapy agent mitoxantrone yielded complete remission in 8 cats with a median duration of 170 days.
+Radiotherapy can be definitive (intended to cure) or palliative (intended to slow disease and improve life quality but not cure).
+If surgery can reduce the tumor size to what is called "microscopic disease" (meaning no tumor is visible to the naked eye), radiation after healing provides the longest survival times.
+If the tumor is too large to remove to this state, definitive radiation is not going to be possible but palliative radiation is still an option if it is aggressively done (twice daily treatments for 9-10 days).
+In this situation, median survivals of 5-6 months were obtained.
+Similarly, another study showed promising results: a group of 11 cats with oral squamous cell carcinoma treated with a combination of radiation and the chemotherapy agent mitoxantrone yielded complete remission in 8 cats with a median duration of 170 days.
 It should be noted radiotherapy is generally a very expensive treatment and, when the mouth is involved, can create enough inflammation that a feeding tube is necessary to support the patient.

 CHEMOTHERAPY ALONE HAS SHOWN SUCH POOR EFFICACY